MarketPeak Trading Up 19.3% Over Last Week (PEAK)

-MarketPeak (CURRENCY:PEAK) traded 8% higher against the U.S. dollar during the 1 day period ending at 17:00 PM E.T. on April 19th.
-One MarketPeak coin can now be purchased for approximately $0.24 or 0.00001797 BTC on major exchanges.
-During the last week, MarketPeak has traded 19.3% higher against the U.S. dollar.
-MarketPeak has a market capitalization of $2.11 million and approximately $223,122.00 worth of MarketPeak was traded on exchanges in the last day.
+MarketPeak (CURRENCY:PEAK) traded 8% higher against the dollar during the 1 day period ending at 15:00 PM ET on April 20th.
+Over the last seven days, MarketPeak has traded up 19.3% against the dollar.
+One MarketPeak coin can currently be bought for $0.24 or 0.00001797 BTC on cryptocurrency exchanges.
+MarketPeak has a market cap of $2.11 million and $223,122.00 worth of MarketPeak was traded on exchanges in the last day.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.